jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Chapter 1 - Techvolution in Your Life

+Mix white and black paint, and you'll have a shade of gray.
+Maybe it'll be lighter or darker gray, but it will always be gray and never white or black.
+You can't unmix what you've mixed because time only moves forward.
+As Entropy breaks down, blows up, decomposes the Universe, the arrow of time says things can never go back to the way they were.

+That's why Life shudders at stagnation.
+Life must keep evolving more creatures with more diversity to harvest as many resources as possible.
+Growing antifragility means Life can better outrun Entropy's ceaseless wrath.

+In 1969 several American universities invented the ARPAnet.
+This tiny network was the first internet, where the backbone technology called TCP/IP was invented.
+The same year an inventor name Douglas Engelbart put on his "Mother of All Demos" where he showed a world used to typewriters the first working personal computer.
+Among the attendees was people who soon worked on and sold millions of Macintosh computers.

+We entered the Internet Age in 1969, and we could never go back.
+Time only goes forward remember.
+Yet, we didn't evolve along with technology like evolution wanted us to.
+Thus, Entropy caught up to the Industrial Age and is hurting the clingy countries with more stife, broken politics, and increasing cost of living.
-We're living in the Internet Age.
-We need to use new MIP and BBE to embrace modern technology.
-But before we do that, you must buy into the Techvolution philosophy: we are biological creatures who depend on technological evolution to prosper.

-Techvolution is a philosophy book meant for everyone to read, understand, and believe in.
-It's accessible by design because everything this books preaches is meant to improve all of society today.
-While this is a new philosophy, it doesn't disregard the past by any means, it builds on it in fact.
+We need to use new MIP and BBE to embrace modern technology and burst out in front of Entropy on the gameboard of Life.
+But before we do that, you must buy into the Techvolution philosophy: we are biological creatures who must evolve with technology to prosper.
+While this new philosophy embraces change, it doesn't disregard the past by any means, it builds on it in fact.

 Since we want to stand on the shoulders of giants, you do need to know a little about where today's ideologies come from.
 Some ideologies say humanity should be poor or whatever.
 Conservatives and Progressives disagree.
 Both sides think a "wealth" of products and services is the best way to improve human life.
 They do disagree on how best to grow economic wealth.
 Conservaties want to grow wealth efficiently, and Progressives want to distribute wealth fairly.
 They fight only because they disagree on the best to achieve their common goal of mass-producing a lot of stuff for people to have.

 Techvoltion is the synthesis of left-wing and right-wing because it understands how modern technology both creates and distributes wealth at the same time.
 Linux, MediaWiki, Python are but some examples.
 The loudness of politics today makes this truth too simple to see; and too inconvenient for many people to acknowledge, so I can't just explain why modern technology can improve our real lives.
 Sadly, the slick ideological "Left vs. Right" storytelling gives new technology a "side".
 For example, power wind mills are somehow "Liberal", although wind mills have been around since at least Roman times.

-It's hard to talk about technology when people are so dig into their political ideological storytelling.
-So, instead I'll have to show you what I mean.
+It's hard to talk about technological evolution when people are so dig into their political ideological storytelling.
+So, instead I'll have to show you Techvolution, MIP, and BBE in action.

 Here's a practical way to see why traditional Left Right ideologies are past their evolutionary prime, and why we need Techvolution to harness the power of new technology to solve our problems like government red tape, envionmental damage, and a rising cost of living.